Ganeshsabat196/Ganeshsabat196/README.md

 # 👋 Hi, I'm Ganesh Sabat

-📍 India | 21 y/o
 🎯 GATE CS 2025 | AIR 119
 🎓 Final-Year CS Undergrad → Incoming M.Tech Student
 💻 Web Developer | Competitive Coder
 🧠 Skilled in C, C++, JavaScript
 🌱 Learning Core CS Concepts

 ---

 ## 🚀 About Me

-- 📖 Preparing for my M.Tech journey with a focus on systems and software development
+-  Preparing for my M.Tech journey with a focus on systems and software development
-- 🛠️ Working on real-world web applications to sharpen my dev skills
+-  Working on real-world web applications to sharpen my dev skills
-- 🧑‍🏫 Sharing notes and contributing to academic resources like GATE CS guides
+-  Sharing notes and contributing to academic resources like GATE CS guides
-- 🤝 Open to collaboration on dev or academic projects
+-  Open to collaboration on dev or academic projects

 ---